electronstudio/python_book/chapters/fundamentals.rst

    b = False
    print(a and b)

-.. raw:: latex
+.. topic:: Exercise

-   \begin{aside}
-   \label{}
-   \heading{}
-   \noindent The rollercoaster is only allowed to run on days when the temperature is less than 30 degrees.
+   The rollercoaster is only allowed to run on days when the temperature is less than 30 degrees.
 Extend the program to ask the temperature and use the `and` operator to only allow riding when less than 30 degrees.
-   \end{aside}

-.. raw:: latex

-   \newpage

 A possible solution: